 While most Dallas locals and visitors are drawn to the murals of Bishop Arts, longtime neighborhood residents take part in appreciating and exalting street art in the greater Oak Cliff area along Jefferson Avenue and West Davis Street.
 As the neighborhood continues to grow, it’ll be interesting to see how the street art scene changes too.

 Street art is generally separated between the experience of the painter and those who admire the painter’s work.
 In Trinity Groves, the line blurs a little.

-Trinity Groves is a blossoming neighborhood in West Dallas that sits along the Trinity River and I-30, and encompasses an entertainment area of restaurants and shops.
+Trinity Groves is a blossoming neighborhood in West Dallas that sits along the Trinity River and I-30 and encompasses an entertainment area of restaurants and shops.
 The most engaging mural work of Trinity Groves is first and foremost the Fabrication Yard, Dallas’ only free public tagging site.
 It’s comprised of empty buildings, and it’s a blur of color and artwork that changes daily.
-Experts and novices tag and design on the walls of the Fabrication Yard, virtually creating layer upon layer of artwork.
+Experts and novices tag and design on the walls of the Fabrication Yard, creating layer upon layer of art.
 Residents of the neighborhood could effectively visit every week and find a new design or art piece—or create their own.

-There are a few other street murals beyond the Fabrication Yard, such as at the West Dallas Community Center, but not as many as found in Deep Ellum or Oak Cliff.
+There are a few other street murals beyond the Fabrication Yard, such as at the West Dallas Community Center, but not as many as in Deep Ellum or Oak Cliff.
 As Trinity Groves searches to create its identity over the next few years and more apartment buildings, breweries, restaurants, and shops open in the neighborhood, there’s no doubt that the spirit of street art will play a role here too.